antarctica/ansible-php5/README.md

 Specifies configuration options for the CLI (Command Line) SAPI.

-Note: On some Operating Systems, these options may apply beyond the scope of the CLI SAPI.
-See the *Limitations* section for more information.

 Structured as a list of items, with each item having the following properties:

 * *section*